Higher Committee of Human Fraternity

-The Higher Committee of Human Fraternity (HCHF) is an independent body of world religious, academic and cultural leaders created on 15 August 2019 based on the Document on Human Fraternity signed by the Pope Francis and Ahmed el-Tayed.
+The Higher Committee of Human Fraternity (HCHF) is an independent body of world religious, academic and cultural leaders created on 15 August 2019 based on the Document on Human Fraternity signed by the Pope Francis and Ahmed el-Tayeb.
 The aim of the committee is to implement the purposes set out in the Document on Human Fraternity at the international level.

 History

 Pope Francis, head of the Catholic Church, and Ahmed Al-Tayeb, Grand Imam of Al-Azhar, signed the Document on Human Fraternity for World Peace and Living Together on 4 February 2019 in Abu Dhabi, UAE.
 In order to establish the objectives outlined in the document, the Higher Committee of Human Fraternity was created.

 Initiatives

 Zayed Award for Human Fraternity

 Awarded on 4 February, the International Day for Human Fraternity, it is an independent annual global award which includes a financial prize of 1 million USD.
 The award recognizes individuals, organizations, and other entities for their contributions to human fraternity.
 The winners are honored at a ceremony in Abu Dhabi.
 The award is named after Sheikh Zayed bin Sultan Al Nahyan, founder of the United Arab Emirates.